niemasd/How-to-Teach-Online/teach_online/academic_integrity.md

 width: 50%
 name: example_problem_kruskal
 ---
-An example exam problem from an *Advanced Daa Structures course in which students are given the image of an example graph, and they are asked to rearrange some options to build the correct answer.
+An example exam problem from an *Advanced Data Structures* course in which students are given the image of an example graph, and they are asked to rearrange some options to build the correct answer.
 This question is difficult to translate into an LLM prompt.
 ```